Silejonu/Linux-desktop-post-install/README.md

 - [x] Support for Fedora Workstation
 - [ ] Comments cleanup / translation
 - [ ] Translate text with `gettext`
-- [ ] Do not install `webp-pixbuf-loader` for DEs that don't need it on Fedora
+- [ ] Do not install `webp-pixbuf-loader` for desktop environments that don't need it on Fedora
 - [ ] Automatically set the correct application to open WEBP files on Fedora
 - [ ] Automatically configure Linux Mint's mirrors (probably not feasible)